mlcolab/Pathfinder.jl/docs/src/examples/quickstart.md

 result_single = pathfinder(logp_funnel; dim, init_scale)
 ```

-The L-BFGS optimizer constructs an approximation to the inverse Hessian of the negative log density using the limited history of previous points and gradients.
-For each iteration, Pathfinder uses this estimate as an approximation to the covariance matrix of a multivariate normal that approximates the target distribution.
-The distribution that maximizes the evidence lower bound (ELBO) is returned.

 Let's visualize this sequence of multivariate normals for the first two dimensions.

 ```@example 1